openbraininstitute/neuroagent/backend/README.md

 ### 1. Set up environment

-- Copy `.env.example` to `.env` and fill in required variables for the app
+- Copy `.env.app.example` to `.env.app` and fill in required variables for the app
 - Copy `.env.tasks.example` to `.env.tasks` and fill in required variables for tasks (if running tasks separately)
 - Set up database (PostgreSQL)